 In Rutherford Close on the outskirts of London, Stephen and Blythe Agresti were seeing off their dinner guests from the steps of their Georgian-style terrace.
-As always, they remained waiving until the cars had crawled around the bend and disappeared out of sight.
+As always, they kept waiving and blowing kisses until the cars had crawled around the bend and disappeared out of sight.

 ‘Once again, you’ve exceeded yourself,’ said Stephen, as he closed the door behind them and Blythe collapsed onto the staircase pulling off her sandals whilst scrolling on her iPhone.

 ‘Thank you, darling,’ she said, without looking up.
 ‘But to be honest, I worried the whole time that the roses weren’t going to stick.
 I’m quite relieved.’